liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. members of congress return from two week recess today
 1. pandemic era
 1. the judiciary committee
-1. he has been dogged by revelations
+1. he has been dogged by revelations; 他一直被爆料所困扰
 1. battery is a legal term that refers to the intentional and unlawful physical contact with another person that results in harmful or offensive touching
 1. the House member took advantage of and abused his power over his subordinate teenage staffer
 1. I found him in violation of the House rules